josmar-crwdstffng/angular/aio/content/guide/pipes.md

 </div>

-Make a pipe impure by setting its `pure` flag to `false`:
+Make a pipe impure by setting the associated `pure` flag to `false`:

 <code-example header="src/app/flying-heroes.pipe.ts" path="pipes/src/app/flying-heroes.pipe.ts" region="pipe-decorator"></code-example>

-The following code shows the complete implementation of `FlyingHeroesImpurePipe`, which extends `FlyingHeroesPipe` to inherit its characteristics.
+The following code shows the complete implementation of `FlyingHeroesImpurePipe`, which extends `FlyingHeroesPipe` to inherit the associated characteristics.
-The example shows that you don't have to change anything else&mdash;the only difference is setting the `pure` flag as `false` in the pipe metadata.
+The example shows that you do not have to change anything else&mdash;the only difference is setting the `pure` flag as `false` in the pipe metadata.

 <code-tabs>
     <code-pane header="src/app/flying-heroes.pipe.ts (FlyingHeroesImpurePipe)" path="pipes/src/app/flying-heroes.pipe.ts" region="impure"></code-pane>